 Step 4 – Download Box Art Thumbnails

-RetroArch also displays the box art/screen shots of games if you wish.
-If you want to download artwork thumbnails for when your are browsing your games, go to the Genesis / Mega Drive playlist that has been created, right click and select ‘Download all thumbnails’ then select ‘This Playlist’.
+RetroArch also displays the box art / screenshots of games if you wish.
+If you want to download artwork thumbnails for when you are browsing your games, go to the Genesis / Mega Drive playlist that has been created, right-click and select ‘Download all thumbnails’ then select ‘This Playlist’.

 Otherwise, you’re ready to play!